Plesac pitches 4-hitter, Indians keep pace, beat Angels 8-0

 Indians: OF Tyler Naquin has been tentatively scheduled to have surgery on his right knee Thursday after receiving a second opinion in Houston.
 Naquin tore the ACL in the knee after running into the outfield wall during a game at Tampa Bay on Aug.
 30. There still remains some swelling in the knee that could delay the surgery.

 Angels: Trout sat out a third straight game after he had a cryoablation procedure to deaden the tissue around the irritated nerve in his right foot.
-Manager Brad Ausmus said there is a possibility Trout could return to the lineup Wednesday.

 UP NEXT